 In August 2014 the Countywide Physical Disability Team was directly supporting some 740 individuals.
 The majority of these people have acquired disability such as Multiple Sclerosis, Acquired Brain Injury and Stroke.
-The service also supports people with lifelong disability such as cerebral palsy, as well as those who are terminally ill.
+The service also supports people with lifelong disability such as cerebral palsy, those with both a lifelong disability and an acquired condition, as well as those who are terminally ill.
 Consequently some have deteriorating health conditions whilst the remainder can be supported to maximise their independence.
 The numbers supported by the Physical Disability team at any one time represents only a small proportion of all the people in the county with a substantial disability in Cambridgeshire - many of the others are supported by family carers, insurance settlements, or are independently self-funding.
 A few self-funders have their care arranged by the Physical Disability Team.

 All people who have been assessed and have eligible needs will have a Personal Budget identified - an allocation of money to meet their assessed eligible needs.
 The Personal Budget can be taken as a Direct Payment, where the person receives the money and makes their own arrangements to meet their needs or the Council can make the arrangements on their behalf - Arranged provision.
 People can also have a mix of these two approaches.

-Sensory Servcies
+Sensory Services

 The number of people supported by the Sensory Team is fairly fluid with people being open to the team for support, equipment, and rehabilitation for specific time limited (but not time prescribed) agreed interventions.
-There are currently 354 people supported by the Sensory Team.
+There are currently around 350 people supported by the Sensory Team.
 There are relatively few people in receipt of Personal Budgets as work tends to be focused on specific outcomes such as improved independence skills, mobility and equipment.
 Additionally there are many individuals with dual diagnoses, who may have sensory needs, but whose primary need is from their learning disability or age related frailty.
-This reinforces the need for the Sensory Team to work with colleagues in other social care teams to ensure that the needs of individuals are met holistically.
+This highlights the importance for the Sensory Team to work with colleagues in other social care teams to ensure that the needs of individual service users are met holistically.